dwavesystems/dwave-ocean-sdk/docs/quantum_research/annealing.rst

 The table below gives three valid examples of anneal schedule points, producing the varying patterns of :math:`B(t)` that appear in :numref:`Figure %s <annealing_trajectories>`.
+:ref:`Ocean software <index_ocean_sdk>` provides a utility function, :func:`~dwave.system.utilities.energy_scales_custom_schedule`, you can use to calculate the energy scales generated for your custom anneal schedule.

 .. list-table:: Anneal Schedule Tuples: Examples